What is the zero pressure campaign?

 'Zero pressure' is a campaign to reduce the number of avoidable pressure ulcers across the community in Lambeth and Southwark.

-We have developed a range of resources and training sessions to help our staff, patients, carers and other health professionals prevent pressure ulcers.
+We've developed resources and training sessions to help prevent pressue ulcers.
+They're aimed at our staff, patients, carers and other health professionals.

 What is a pressure ulcer?

 Pressure ulcers (sometimes called bed sores) are damage to the skin and, in more severe cases, to the underlying tissue.

 Pressure ulcers can be very painful and are a known risk for patients at home or in hospital who have limited mobility.
 They usually occur when someone sits or lies in one position for too long.

 Anyone can get a pressure sore, but among those most at risk are people: